FAQs

 Rather, it provides independent scholarship that is guided by disciplinary standards of academic excellence.
 Our scholars produce research that meets the requirements set by peer-reviewed journals, academic presses, and granting foundations, independent of partisan political or commercial interests.

-As a hub for interdisciplinary research, FSI is home to eight major research centers:
+As a hub for interdisciplinary research, FSI is home to nine research centers:

 It stands for the Stanford Program on International and Cross-Cultural Education.